colbyhill21/TaskFocus/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Testing
-I am currently utilizng Karma and Protractor for Unit and E2E testing.

 ### Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).